 There is a lot we can each do.
 The main thing is that we each do as much as possible.

 And whatever we do, we must not give up!
 There are great things happening locally, nationally and around the world in the fight against climate change.
 Check online.
 Many people, companies, institutions, universities, local councils, industries, farmers and producers and so on are working toward zero emissions by 2030.
-We need to force governments, especially our Australian government to get on board and become part of the solution, rather than part of the problem which they are at present.
+We need to force governments, Federal & State, to get on board and become part of the solution through their leadership and support.